ryan-conway/nimble-objectives/code-base-deep-dive/code-base-deep-dive.md

 }
 ```

 There is no null check made, so if the token provider is null for any reason, this will throw a `RuntimeException` resulting in a crash.
+As an improvement for this case, we should either use a null-safety operator (`oauthTokenProvider?.getToken`) or make `oauthTokenProvider` non-null to enforce null safety.

 ## Modules

 ### App Common
 As mentioned above, despite serving as a "common" point between the main app modules, all the code in this module could be migrated to the `feature/account` module instead, rendering this module redundant.

 ### Legacy modules
 Even though many of the modules are defined as *legacy* modules, they are still actively used in the app with little to no sign of deprecation.
 The main entry point of the app (`MessageList`) is located in the `legacy.ui.legacy` module.

 ### Testing modules
 There are several `testing` modules defined, each of which provides classes to assist with testing, such as assertion extensions or fakes of certain interfaces.
 These modules are only included as test dependencies via `testImplementation` and allow these files to be reused across multiple modules, rather than having to duplicate code in every module/test that requires it.
 For example, `core.testing` provides the following List assertion extension:

 ```kotlin